marcyves/100-days-of-code/log.md

 - Basic process described in the Wiki
 - Prepared demo website at http://zogg.xdm-consulting.fr
 - Identified a lot of bugs in fresh install, I need to identify and list them

+**Thoughts:**

+I am amazed how much progress I could make on this project in a few days!

+### Day 5: May 2, 2018

+**Today's Progress**:

+- Administration improvements, mainly for the presentation.

+**Thoughts:**

+- The demo site is very helpful to test different situations.
+It's more a test site than a demo one, my only constraint is to check I did not break anything before I stop working on it.

+### Day 6: May 3, 2018

+**Today's Progress**:

+- Small Administration improvements, creation of the assignment menu.

+**Thoughts:**

+- Busy day.
+Making many progresses on this project, however I need to go back to normal life